What is a chief of staff?

 How much do chiefs of staff make?

-A chief of staff’s compensation can be influenced by location, company size, industry, and experience.
-Generally, jobs in metropolitan areas tend to command higher salaries due to the higher living costs associated with such regions.
+A chief of staff’s compensation can be influenced by their location, company size, industry, and experience.
+Generally, jobs in metropolitan areas tend to command higher salaries due to the higher living costs.
 Compensation in bigger companies tends to be higher due to the complexity of tasks and responsibilities associated with managing larger teams.

 Highest paying states